Nishikant4246/Simon-Game/README.md

     Condition: Game Over: If you click the wrong button at any point, the game ends and your score (the highest level reached) is displayed.

+  ## Enjoy and Have Fun!
+    This is a simple yet engaging game that can be enjoyed by people of all ages.
+Test your memory and see how far you can go!

 ## Active Link Section:

 🌐 **Live Demo:** ()